Stable v3.13.0

 EXPECT READ:MYSQL

-# Verify written INSERT values
+# Verify written values for INSERT

 EXPECT WRITE:MYSQL